 Lynn Meltzer; Bethany Roditi; Joan Steinberg; Kathleen Rafter Biddle; Susan Taber; Kathleen Boyle Caron; Leta Kniffin — PRO-ED, Inc., 2006

 This book provides realistic and accessible techniques for teachers, special educators, and other professionals working with students at the late elementary, middle, and early high school levels.
 These strategies can help teachers in inclusive settings understand the diverse learning profiles of their students and create classroom environments that encourage all students to succeed.

-The complete set of MetaCOG Assessment Surveys is available from ResearchILD for $40.00.
-To purchase the surveys click the button below to checkout securely through PayPal.
+The complete set of MetaCOG Assessment Surveys is available from ResearchILD for $60.00.
+To purchase the surveys click on the link above to checkout securely through PayPal.
 To purchase by phone, check or money order please contact us.